EthanBByrd/EthanB-Portfolio/README.md

 # Ethan Byrd's Cybersecurity Docs & GRC Portfolio

 Welcome!
-This repository contains a collection of cybersecurity documentation, blog posts, and governance/risk/compliance (GRC) resources.
+This repository contains a collection of cybersecurity documentation, blog posts, and governance/risk/compliance (GRC) resources, and general IT documentation.

 ## Sections